 - Add some heat.
 A few dashes of hot sauce or some chopped jalapeno peppers is a great way to make oven baked beans a little spicier.

 - Don’t have molasses?
 Replace it with maple syrup and use dark brown sugar instead of light brown sugar.
+Or make your own brown sugar.

 - Vegetarian alternative: If you need to leave out the meat, I recommend fully caramelizing the onions to get as much extra flavor as you can.